naddison36/sol2uml/examples/storage/README.md

 ## Local Elementary Storage

-The below storage diagram is a simple example from this repository [/src/contracts/BasicStorage.sol](../../src/contracts/BasicStorage.sol).
+The below storage diagram is a simple example from this repository [/src/contracts/storage/BasicStorage.sol](../../src/contracts/storage/BasicStorage.sol).

 Assuming this is run from the repository's root folder, the folder of the contract source file is specified with `./src/contracts`.
-The root folder `./` could also be specified as sol2uml will recursively look in all the sub folders for Solidity files.
+The root folder `./` could also be specified as sol2uml will recursively look in all the subfolders for Solidity files.
-The folder and filename could also be specified with `./src/contracts/BasicStorage.sol`.
+The folder and filename could also be specified with `./src/contracts/storage/BasicStorage.sol`.

 The `-c --contract` option specifies the contract name the storage should be visualised for.
 In this case, it's the `BasicStorage` contract.